 on-coming car lane and I could see their headlights.
 The next ninety

 seconds I was very busy.
 I turned the steering wheel left, then right,

 then left again.
 I could not remember which way the driver's manual

 wall.
 One small problem, we were facing the wrong way!
-I did not mention
+I did

-got going in the right direction, we hit a white out.
+tunnel and got going in the right direction, we hit a white out.

 The white out lasted for a very long five minutes.
 The rest of the

 Ah yes, Wild Alaska, in the Springtime!